So, how was Space dogs Born?

 I believe that dogs should have a right to personal space, just because they are sweet and have waggy tails shouldn’t mean people can just approach your dog without asking.

-Having two rescue dogs myself, one who is particularly nervous despite not appearing to be, I know only too well how looks can be deceptive!
+Having a dog who was particularly nervous despite not appearing to be, I know only too well how looks can be deceptive!
 This is a subject close to my heart.
-I have put 3 years of training into Fergus and it is paying off in dividends, but one little incident can set him back a long way in the confidence stakes, so a visible sign would help both me in his rehabilitating training, and Fergus to be able to cope with what he sees as a scary world.
+I put over 3 years of training into Fergus and it payed off in dividends, because one little incident could set him back a long way in the confidence stakes during training, so a visible sign helped both me and Fergus while training, as it got us both the space we needed to be able to work on things WITHOUT having our space invaded.

-I heard about the idea from Australia and it gripped me.
-As an obedience instructor I canvassed support from people in the dog world and was thrilled how widely it was accepted that this was an excellent idea.
+After the idea from Australia it gripped me.
+As an dog trainer I canvassed support from people in the dog world and I was thrilled how widely it was accepted that this was an excellent idea.
 After speaking to a few close friends I decided to go ahead and see if I could make a go of it with their help and support.
-I have funded the first batch of ribbons myself, such is my belief in this campaign.
-A friend has agreed to make them up for me so 100% of this money will be going to good causes.
-Another friend has agreed to build me a website and has helped me design the poster and finally many have agreed to help spread the word across the country.
+I funded the first batch of ribbons myself, such was my belief in this campaign.
+A friend agreed to make them up for me so 100% of this money went to good causes.
+Another friend agreed to build me a website and continues to date to give website support and design help, and finally many agreed to help spread the word across the country.

 This campaign is not just aimed at rescue dogs, but for any dog that would appreciate some SPACE.

-It may be that your dog that is undergoing rehabilitation – either surgical or behavioural and it simply needs to be left to just focus and deal with what is going on about it
+It may be that your dog that is undergoing rehabilitation – after surgery or illness and it simply needs space to recover and get well

-It may be that people are undertaking training and would prefer not to be approached so they and their dogs can focus and concentrate – after all, people are well meaning and love animals and it is a natural instinct to want to say “hi” to a dog.
+It may be that people are undertaking training with their dog and would prefer not to be approached so they and their dogs can focus and concentrate – after all, people are well meaning and love animals and it is a natural instinct to want to say “hi” to a dog.